ashley-ferreira/ashley-ferreira.github.io/_pages/awards.md

 * 2nd Place Poster Presentation in TRIUMF Summer Students Research Symposium (2024, joint with Mahip Singh)

-* Best Presentation Award for Team Canada at US Joint Special Operations Command 2021 Data Challenge (2021, awarded to team I was one of presentors for)

 ## Hackathons

 * 1st Place Overall for Galaxy Hunters at Space Apps 2022 Canadian Space Agency Moonwalker Challenges (2023, awarded to team I was lead of)